Special honours such as OBE, MBE and CBE are given to recognise people's amazing achievements and service to the country.

 There are others, though, including the Royal Red Cross for those in the nursing services, and the Queen's Police Medal and Fire Service Medal for those working in these areas.

 Read on to find out more about the different awards on the list.

 This honour is given to people who have made a significant contribution to the arts, science, medicine or the government over a long period of time.

 The award, which was founded by George V in 1917, is limited to just 65 people each year.
 Those who receive it wear the initials CH after their name.

 The honour of knighthood comes from medieval times, as does the way used to award the knighthood - the touch of a sword by the King or Queen.

-Men who receive this honour are given the title "Sir" and their wives "Lady".
+Men who receive this honour are given the title Sir, while women receiving the honour are called Dame.

 The award is given for an exceptional achievement in any activity.

-King George V created these honours during World War I to reward services to the war effort by people helping in the UK or not fighting on the front line.
+King George V created the Orders of the British Empire awards during World War I to reward services to the war effort by people helping back in the UK (i.e. not on the front line).

-They are now awarded to people making a positive impact in their work.
+They are given to people to recognise a positive impact they have made in their work.